Lucas Bruera

-Lucas Bruera (born 19 October 1997) is an Argentine professional footballer who plays as a goalkeeper for Estudiantes BA.
+Lucas Mariano Bruera (born 19 October 1997) is an Argentine professional footballer who plays as a goalkeeper for Estudiantes RC, on loan from Liga FUTVE club Carabobo.

 Club career

 Bruera's career began with ADAFI and Estudiantes.
 Nelson Vivas selected the goalkeeper on the bench versus Rosario Central on 15 October 2016, though he never made a competitive appearance.
 In January 2017, Bruera moved across the Primera División to Independiente.
 In July 2018, Bruera was signed by Chacarita Juniors of Primera B Nacional.
 He had almost signed with Gimnasia y Esgrima, but the move fell through after derogatory comments Bruera made about the club on Twitter whilst with rivals Estudiantes.
 Having been an unused substitute fourteen times in 2018–19, his bow came in March 2019 against Nueva Chicago.

 After making five further appearances for Chacarita in 2018–19, the goalkeeper didn't appear competitively in 2019–20.
 August 2020 saw Bruera join Villa Dálmine.
 In January 2022, Bruera moved to Estudiantes de Buenos Aires.

+In December 2022, he joined Aldosivi in Primera División.
+He only remained with the club for one season.

+In January 2024, he joined Carabobo, which plays in Liga FUTVE.

+In December 2024, at the age of 27, he graduated with a law degree from the National University of La Plata.